 Emotions and feelings are incredibly personal.
 For many people, sharing these thoughts puts them in a vulnerable position, which can be both scary and enriching.
 If you're having trouble opening up, start with simple activities that are fun and promote healthy communication.

-Read about your astrological signs and compare yourselves to those descriptions.
-For example, if your guy was born in early December learn how a Sagittarius expresses emotion.
-Then see how may of those actions are true for him.
+- Read about your astrological signs and compare yourselves to those descriptions.
+For example, if your guy was born in early December, learn how a Sagittarius expresses emotion.
+Then, see how many of those actions are true for him.

 Get in Touch With Emotion

 The expression of feelings is different for each person and each couple.
 Examine what works for you and your partner, then start working together to communicate respectfully.
-It may take a bit of trial and error, but with effort every couple can find healthy ways of sharing feelings.
+It may take a bit of trial and error, but with effort, every couple can find healthy ways to share their feelings.